George, Westbrook lead Thunder past Raptors 124-107

-Paul George scored 33 points - going 7 of 10 from 3-point range - and Carmelo Anthony and Steven Adams had 18 points each for Oklahoma City, which has won six straight and is 12-3 in December.
+Carmelo Anthony and Steven Adams had 18 points each for Oklahoma City, which is 12-3 in December and is five games over .500 after an 8-12 start.
+The Thunder are alone in second place in the Northwest Division, two games behind Minnesota.

+"The biggest thing is on the court, we're expecting to win," George said.
+"That just changes really everything, your whole outlook stepping into a game, to preparation, to getting each other ready.
+We're just stepping on that floor and we're expecting to win."

-The Thunder won despite being on the wrong end of a 23-2 run in the first half, during which the Raptors built a 12-point lead.
+The Thunder won despite being on the wrong end of a 23-2 run in the first half, during which the Raptors built a 12-point lead in the second quarter.

 Toronto entered the game as the hottest team in the Eastern Conference, but lost its second game in as many nights and fell to 10-3 in December.
 Miles went 6 of 12 from 3-point range but the Raptors otherwise struggled from behind the arc, finishing 11 of 38.